-- Fire team responded in a timely fashion and wearing PPE as well as security team - Public announcement made and alarm sounded to signify end of the drill manner for safe operations and to perform work tasks safely.
+- Fire team responded in a timely fashion and wearing PPE as well as security team - Public announcement made and alarm sounded to signify end of the drill

 Process Safety

 HSE inspections are crucial in ensuring a smooth flow of processes including process safety.
 The process safety inspections are required to ensure employees and work site supervisors to assess risks and to find problems before any accidents or losses occur.
 Furthermore process safety inspections ensure that any potential hazardous exposures created by day to day activities are detected in a timely